 The Red Canyon hike is very short, but it’s really beautiful.
-During the hike you need to climb down using the metal bars, ladders, and footholds in the rocks.
-It’s very cool, and less dangerous than it may sound.
+During the hike, you need to climb down using the metal bars, ladders, and footholds in the rocks.
+It’s very cool and less dangerous than it may sound.

-When you finish exploring the park and its many features, we recommend you go the Ein Gedi kibbutz and lunch in its cafeteria.
+When you finish exploring the park and its many features, we recommend you go to the Ein Gedi kibbutz and have lunch in its cafeteria.
 It’s a rather weird experience, as you go and eat in the cafeteria, but it’s interesting for those curious about kibbutz.

 The biggest tourist attraction in Haifa is the Baha’i Gardens.
 These are garden terraces around the Shrine of the Báb on Mount Carmel.
 They are absolutely beautiful and free to visit on a tour.
 Make sure you know the time of the tour.
 If you don’t want to, you can view them from above.
-The gardens also offer breathtaking views of the city and the Mediterranian.
+The gardens also offer breathtaking views of the city and the Mediterranean.

 #24 Akko (also called Acre) is located just a few kilometers north of Haifa, and you can easily visit one, staying on the other.
-In our opinion, Akko is much more appealing than Haifa – it has a longer history, a beautiful market, and a charming old town.
+In our opinion, Akko is much more appealing than Haifa – it has a long history, a beautiful market, and a charming old town.
 In fact, the old town is a world heritage site and a must-see in Israel.